Free Christmas trumpet sheet music

 By Brett Manges

-great tone just by plucking a string.
-In fact, anyone who plucks Eric
+tone just by plucking a string.
+In fact, anyone who plucks Eric Clapton's

-Clapton's guitar string will produce a tone nearly identical to
+guitar string will produce a tone nearly identical to Clapton's own.
+But

 Good tone is an essential, often elusive component of trumpet playing, and is best achieved by learning correct technique from the very beginning.
 One reason many trumpet players struggle with their tone is because of the way they learned to form their embouchure, or muscles of the lips area when playing.
 A poor embouchure set easily becomes habit, and the longer it persists, the more difficult it is to change.
 We'll take a look here at how to form your embouchure to produce a nice, clear trumpet tone.